-Level I incidents must be reported within 3 business days in the CAP IT system.
-These incidences include hospitalizations, ER visits, death by natural causes, failure to take medication as ordered, and missed schedules for CAP In-home aide and personal assistant services.
+Level I incidences must be reported within 3 business days in the CAP IT system.
+These incidences include:

+hospitalizations, ER visits, falls, death by natural causes, failure to take medication as ordered.

-Level II incidents must be reported within 3 business days to the State Medicaid Agency.
-These incidences include, APS referrals, death other than expected or natural causes, restraints and seclusions, misappropriation of consumer-directed funds, all types of falls and specifically falls requiring hospitalization or results in death, traumatic injury, medication administration that results in injury or hospitalization, wandering away from home, homicide/suicide and media related events.
+Level II incidences must be reported within 3 business days to State Medicaid Agency.
+These incidences include, APS referrals, death other than expected or natural causes, restraints and seclusions, misappropriation of consumer-directed funds, falls requiring hospitalization or results in death, traumatic injury, medication administration that results in injury or hospitalization, wandering away from home, homicide/suicide and media related events.